busybee23/Diabetes-Detection/README.md

-# Logistic Regression with example : Diabetes Detection
+# Logistic Regression : Diabetes Detection

 Logistic Regression is a Machine Learning algorithm which is used for the classification problems, it is a predictive analysis algorithm and based on the concept of probability.